dra27/mingw-w64-shims/README.md

 # opam package

-`gen_config.sh` is intended for use in [opam-repository][], but it compiles shim.c and generates opam .config and .install files.
+`install-shim.sh` is intended for use in [opam-repository][], but it compiles shim.c and generates opam .config and .install files.

-The mingw-w64-shims package requires one of the mingw-w64 C compilers and uses `cygcheck` to install a copy of `shim.exe` for each binary installed by the mingw-w64 packages which are wrapped in opam-repository.

-The package also ensure that the mingw-w64 runtime bin directory is added to PATH.
+Each conf-mingw-w64- package which requires shim'd executables uses this script, with the conf-mingw-w64-gcc- also ensuring that the mingw-w64 runtime bin directory is added to PATH.
+Earlier versions of this package did this in the mingw-w64-shims package itself, but this is no longer required, and the mingw-w64-shims opam package itself no longer exists.

 [opam-repository]: https://github.com/ocaml/opam-repository